senyosimpson/blog/blog/content/posts/grokking-grpc.md

 }
 ```

 You can think of Person as a struct.
 Each field is a key-value pair and is annotated with their respective data type.
 Each field has a number associated to it which is used as the key.
-In actual fact, the key contains the field number and information about the type of data being encoded/decoded in order to determine the length of the value.
+In actual fact, the key contains the field number and information about the type of data being encoded in order to determine the length of the value.
 This is commonly referred to as the tag.
 As an example, if we have a protobuf message

 ```protobuf
 message Test2 {